Nine63/itsecgames-security-assessment/report.md

 ## 1. Executive Summary

-The purpose of this assessment was to evaluate the security posture of the publicly hosted endpoint `http://www.itsecgames.com`, which runs the intentionally vulnerable application **bWAPP**.
+The purpose of this assessment was to evaluate the security posture of the publicly hosted endpoint `http://www.itsecgames.com`.

 The scope included: